scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/pricing.rst

 Understanding Pricing Models
 ----------------------------

 We've put together an overview of each pricing model to help you understand the differences and choose the one that's right for you when considering DynamoDB.
-We also show you how these models compare to each other and the savings you can achieve by switching to ScyllaDB.
+We also show you `how these models compare to each other <#how-these-models-compare-to-themselves>`_ and the `savings you can achieve by switching to ScyllaDB <#how-these-models-compare-to-scylladb>`_.

 Pricing Model Overview
 ======================